Emik03/wawa/apidocs/wawa.Recall/wawa.Recall/Entity/Activate.md

 namespace: [wawa\.Recall](../../wawa.Recall.md)<br />
 assembly: [wawa\.Recall](../../../wawa.Recall.md)

-Gets the `Action` that is invoked when the lights turn on\.
+Gets the `System.Action` that is invoked when the lights turn on\.
 This value is immutable for vanilla modules\.

 ```csharp